pprestin/piecework/README.md

 	> cd piecework
 	> mvn tomcat:run -Dpiecework.config.location=/Users/someuser/piecework-config

-If you don't want to use TLS protected LDAP for identity and authorization behind a Single-Sign-On authentication layer, then you'll want to make some modifications in the integration sub-project.
+If you don't want to use TLS protected LDAP for identity and authorization behind a Single-Sign-On authentication layer, then you'll want to make some modifications to the ldap configuration.